 Kirsten Hendrickson has been playing handbells since 1997 in various church choirs.
 She has performed with Chicago Bronze and is currently a member of The Agape Ringers.
 In addition to handbells she plays the viola, violin and (if absolutely necessary) can play the cello.
 Her favorite bell is the D-flat 4 chime.

 EmJ Jackle-Hugh is a freelance musician living in Pana IL.
 She has been playing handbells since high school.
-She also plays bassoon and flute.
-When not busy making music, EmJ is busy secularly homeschooling her son or working in the Wellness Department at Pana Community Hospital.
+She also plays bassoon, flute and clarinet.
+When not busy making music, EmJ works in the Wellness Department at Pana Community Hospital.
+She is also on the Illinois State Committee for HMA Area 8.
 In what little free time she has, EmJ enjoys sleeping, chocolate, and all things Star Trek.
 “Live long and Prosper”

 John Kouns lives in Glen Ellyn, Illinois.
 Recently retired from the engineering/construction field, he has been ringing bells since 1980 in various church choirs.
 John has always looked at playing bells as musical therapy.
 He loves playing the bass bells, especially the low chimes.
 His other interests include kite flying, building and flying model rockets, singing, collecting die cast cars and restoring his 1975 Datsun 280Z.

-Kendall Ladd lives in Lexington, IL where she works as a data analyst for State Farm.
+Kendall Ladd lives in Lexington, IL where she works as a research statistician for State Farm.
 She has been ringing handbells since she was 10 in both school and community choirs and has allowed it to take up most of her free time.
-Her non-handbell hobbies include yoga, traveling, listening to music, reading and binge-watching Netflix.
+Her non-handbell hobbies include yoga, traveling, hanging out with her cats, listening to music, reading, and binge-watching Netflix.

 Lisa Landstrom lives in Bloomington, Illinois with her husband, daughters and 3 dogs.
 When not being the family chauffeur, she teaches Kindermusik classes for children age birth thru 3.
 Lisa has been playing handbells since elementary school and currently plays weekly with the Bloomington Normal Community Bell Choir.